MC-Franco-de-Leon/Coupon-Purchase-Prediction/README.md

 ![line_recall_precision](https://user-images.githubusercontent.com/13289981/39565167-d8073cf4-4e6b-11e8-9be3-0876cf63476b.png)

 As you can observe in this results, the cosine and jaccard metrics perform better to predict the preferences of users.
+# forecasting time series

+For this part we focused in the time series that indicates the number of coupons used per day.
+We tested three codes:
+* An autoregressive model with 60 lagged values
+* A Bayesian autoregressive model
+* Neural Networks with 10 hidden layers and 4 nodes in each layer

+We oberved that our predictions were good for month period (30 days) with a total error of about 20%.
+The number of coupons used per day was bounded below 600.

+However, this error dramatically increased for a period of 80 days were we oberved a spike with more of 2400 coupons used.

-## Codes
+# Codes

 * trans (python) to translate Japanese words to English
 * similarity (ipynb) executes three similarity recommenders based on three similarity metrics (jaccard, pearson, cosine)
 * popular (python) finds the top 10 active users, then displays the coupon preferences of the top three.
-Finds the most popular coupons, and the cities (small_area_name) with more coupon activity.
+Finds the most popular coupons, and the cities (small_area_name) with more coupon activity. v
+* couponsflow (python) counts the number of coupons used per day and saves (together with year, month, day information) it into a csv file
+* flowpred (R) predicts the activity of coupons usinf three models (vector autoregression, bayes autoregression and multilayer perceptron)